For anyone publishing a regular blog for their business, all of us at one point or another have struggled to come with an idea for a new post.

-- Keyword research—use Google’s Keyword Planner or other keyword research tools to look up some of your main keywords, and see related searches.
+- Keyword research—use Google’s Keyword Planner or other keyword suggestion tools to look up some of your main keywords, and see related searches.

 - Use Google’s predictive search function (sometimes called Google Suggest)—start typing relevant keywords, and look at the suggested queries.